onep1xel/TheAccessAgency/content/_index.md

 layout: blocks
 title: Home
 url: ""
 description: We're Qualified Disability Access Consultants working solely in Tourism and the visitor economy.
-We make travel more inclusive, accessible and commercially successful by providing expert advice, access audits and strategic content.
-Travel is better when everyone can participate.
+We make travel more inclusive, accessible and commercially successful by providing expert advice, access audits and strategic content because travel is better when everyone can participate.
 image: /images/TheAccessAgency_thumbnail.png
 navbar:
   background: "#253148"